freenas/freenas-docs/userguide/system.rst

 After the network configuration is complete, log out and log back in, this time using the :guilabel:`Virtual IP` address.
-Volumes and shares can now be configured as usual and configuration automatically synchronizes between the active and the standby node.
+Volumes and shares can now be configured as usual and configuration automatically synchronizes between the active and the standby |node|.

-The passive or standby node indicates the virtual IP address that is used for configuration management.
-The standby node also has a red :guilabel:`Standby` icon and no longer accepts logins as all configuration changes must occur on the active node.
+The passive or standby |node| indicates the virtual IP address that is used for configuration management.
+The standby |node| also has a red :guilabel:`Standby` icon and no longer accepts logins as all configuration changes must occur on the active |node|.

 .. note:: After the :guilabel:`Virtual IP` address is configured, all subsequent logins should use that address.

-After HA has been configured, an :guilabel:`HA Enabled` icon appears to the right of the :guilabel:`Alert` icon on the active node.
+After HA is configured, an :guilabel:`HA Enabled` icon appears to the right of the :guilabel:`Alert` icon on the active |node|.

-When HA has been disabled by the system administrator, the status icon changes to :guilabel:`HA Disabled`.
-If the standby node is not available because it is powered off, still starting up, disconnected from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.
+When HA is disabled by the system administrator, the status icon changes to :guilabel:`HA Disabled`.
+If the standby |node| is not available because it is powered off, still starting up, disconnected from the network, or if failover has not been configured, the status icon changes to :guilabel:`HA Unavailable`.